 Yes, I have had hundreds of women comment on a post that I wrote about Why I Quit Beachbody Coaching.
 So many women were experiencing the same feelings, questioning whether Beachbody coaching was truly right for them.
 I compiled several of the comments together in this post where women can feel validated in their questioning of the coaching “opportunity”.

 I think women relate to my experience.
 Many are stay-at-home parents and wanted to earn an income to help out their spouse.
-Others are working outside the home but desperately want to quit their 9-5 and start a side hustle to help make that dream a reality.
+Others are working outside the home but desperately want to quit their 9-5 and start a side hustles or work at home jobs to help make that dream a reality.

 Interesting…Tell me more.